 Moreover, the problem seemed to get even more complicated due to the fact that shortages started to pile on one another.
 It appears that there is a trickle-down or snowball effect when it comes to issues with supply chain flow.

 It’s undeniable that our logistics and supply chain management systems are quite outdated and ready for an upgrade.
 Even though the adaptations are always an extremely expensive process, it’s wise we start changing them in order to move with the changing trends.

 Some actions that could be taken can be described in the three areas of improvement according to Forbes:

 It is important to limit and control the sourcing strategy from other countries.
 Having no regional production facilities is not an ideal solution when there is a global shutdown related to a pandemic.
 Hence, regionalization is a way to go.

 Modernization is the last step to optimizing logistics and supply chain management operations.
-For example, replacing the manual spreadsheets by using advanced software to control operations is a great way to start.
+For example, replacing manual spreadsheets with using advanced software to control operations is a great way to start.

 Despite the rocky path the future of logistics and supply chain management is bright

 Moreover, raw material shortages and the overall fear of the unknown must have decreased everybody's hope for a better future.
-The threat of the virus on our health as well as our daily activities, were more than enough to change our behaviors.
+The threat of the virus on our health as well as our daily activities was more than enough to change our behaviors.

 However, many initiatives have been taken in order to optimize logistics and supply chain management.
 For instance, creating more production infrastructures or preparing strategies that aim to rebuild the global supply chain flow.
 Creating modern and regional logistic networks that would survive during the next global disaster is the way forward.
 The crisis, even though predictable and harmful to a significant amount of industries, might have brought innovative changes that will help us survive any future catastrophes.